redhat-appstudio/docs.appstudio.io/README.md

 * On your system: After setup (to set up follow reference information) run the following command on your terminal: `npx antora --fetch antora-playbook.yml`

-* Merge you changes and refresh the Stonesoup documentation link, which is, <https://red-hat-stone-soup.pages.redhat.com/stonesoup-documentation/>
+* Merge you changes and refresh the App Studio documentation link, which is, <https://redhat-appstudio.github.io/docs.appstudio.io/Documentation/main>